Education in the United States: Affirmative action

-In 2023 the Supreme Court decision, Students for Fair Admissions v.
+In the 2023 Supreme Court decision Students for Fair Admissions v.
 Harvard, the Supreme Court ruled that considering race as a factor in admitting students was a violation of the Equal Protection Clause of the Fourteenth Amendment.
 This decision overturned previous rulings that allowed colleges to consider race when accepting students.

 African American academics Henry Louis Gates and Lani Guinier, while favoring affirmative action, have argued that in practice, it has led to recent black immigrants and their children being greatly overrepresented at elite institutions, at the expense of the historic African American community made up of descendants of slaves.

 Behavior

 Corporal punishment

 The United States is one of the very few developed countries where corporal punishment is legal in its public schools.
 Although the practice has been banned in an increasing number of states beginning in the 1970s, in 2024 only 33 out of 50 states have this ban and the remaining 17 states do not.
 The punishment virtually always consists of spanking the buttocks of a student with a paddle in a punishment known as "paddling."
 Students can be physically punished from kindergarten to the end of high school, meaning that even adults who have reached the age of majority are sometimes spanked by school officials.

 Although extremely rare relative to the overall U.S. student population, more than 167,000 students were paddled in the 2011–2012 school year in American public schools.
 Virtually all paddling in public schools occurs in the Southern United States, however, with 70% of paddled students living in just five states: Mississippi, Texas, Alabama, Arkansas, and Georgia.
 The practice has been on a steady decline in American schools.